 Beef short ribs, braised in red wine and veal stock with onion, celery, and carrots.
+These braised beef short ribs are easy to make, so do not be intimidated by the overall time!

 - 12 beef short ribs, bone-in